-Programme Code: 05 Title: B.Sc., BOTANY
+Programme Cod le: 05 B.Sc., BOTANY

-Core Paper: 2 - PLANT DIVERSITY - II
+Core Pap er: 2 - PLANT DIVER RSITY - II

 Batch Semester Hours / Week Total Hours Credits

-2021-2022 II 7 105 4
+2022-2023 II 7 105 5

-- > To know about the diversity of Cryptogams and Phanerogams. - > To understand the life cycle patterns of Bryophytes, Pteridophytes and Gymnosperms. - > To study the fossil remains of plants belonging to various eras of Palaeobotany.
+- > To know about the diversity of Cryptogams and Phanerogams. - > To understand the life cycle patterns of Bryophytes, Pteridophytes and Gymnosperms. - To study the fossil remains of plants belonging to various eras of Palaeobotany.

 K1 ♠ CO1 Acquire knowledge on diversity among Bryophytes, Pteridophytes and Gymnosperms.
-CO2 Understand the internal structural and reproduction of Cryptogams and Phanerogams CO3 Apply the medicinal and economic knowledge of Bryophytes, Pteridophytes and Gymnosperms for the benefit of human welfare.
-CO4 Implement knowledge on the structural organization and life cycle patterns of Gymnosperms ♦ K5 CO5 Compare and evaluate the Cryptogamic and Phanerogamic characters along with fossil forms and their past evidences for the identification and determination of their age through radiocarbon dating.
+CO2 Understand the internal structure and reproduction of Cryptogams and Phanerogams CO3 Apply the medicinal and economic aspect of Bryophytes, Pteridophytes and Gymnosperms for the benefit of human welfare.
+CO4 Implement knowledge on the structural organization and life cycle patterns of Gymnosperms ↓ K5 CO5 Compare and evaluate the Cryptogamic and Phanerogamic characters along with fossil forms and their past evidences for the identification and determination of their age through radiocarbon dating.

 Bryophytes: Introduction and general characters of Bryophytes.
 Classification of Bryophytes (K.R.
-Sporne, 1935).Occurrence, structure, reproduction and life cycle of Marchantia#, Anthoceros# and Funaria#.
+Sporne, 1935).Occurrence, structure, reproduction and life cycle of Marchantia[#], Anthoceros[#] and Funaria[#].
 Economic importance of Bryophytes.

 Pteridophytes: Introduction and general characters of Pteridophytes.
 Classification of Pteridophytes (Riemer, 1954).
-Occurrence, structure, reproduction and life cycle of Lycopodium#, Selaginella# and Equisetum#.
+Occurrence, structure, reproduction and life cycle of Lycopodium[#], Selaginella[#] and Equisetum[#].

-Occurrence, structure, reproduction and life cycle of Ophioglossum# and Adiantum#.
+Occurrence, structure, reproduction and life cycle of Ophioglossum[#] and Adiantum[#].
 Vascular organization and Stelar evolution in Pteridophytes.
-Apogamy and Apospory.
-Economic importance of Pteridophytes\.
+Heterospory and Seed habit, Apogamy and Apospory.
+Economic importance of Pteridophytes.

 Gymnosperms: Introduction and general characters of Gymnosperms.
 Classification of Gymnosperms (Coulter & Chamberlain 1956).
-Detailed study of the structure and reproduction of Cycas# and Gnetum#.
+Detailed study of the structure and reproduction of Cycas[#] and Gnetum[#].
 Economic importance of Gymnosperms.